The UK’s advertising industry is regulated by the Advertising Standards Authority.

-Prior to publication of an advertisement certain agencies, advertisers and publishers can use the code as a guide to ensure that they are complying with the provisions contained within.
+Before publishing an advertisement, agencies, advertisers and publishers can use the Advertising Codes as a guide to ensure they are complying with their provisions.

-When the ASA receives a complaint the codes are used as a form of rulebook to establish whether a complaint from a member of the public, a consumer group or a company has in fact breached the code.
+When the ASA receives a complaint, the relevant Code acts as rulebook to establish whether the advertisement, which is the subject of a complaint from a member of the public, a consumer group or a company, has in fact breached the Code.

-The ASA will make weekly spot checks to ensure that the rules of the code are being adhered to.
+The ASA will make weekly spot checks to ensure that the rules of the Codes are being adhered to.

 Structure of the ASA

 The ASA Council is made up of 13 Council members (two-thirds of which are independent from the industry).
 It is also made up of a cross-section of the general public including young people, families, charities and consumer groups.
 The Council acts as a jury, deciding whether an advertisement has, as a matter of fact, breached the terms of the relevant Code of practice.
 The Council also operates as the ASA Board.

 The Advertising Codes

 The UK Advertising Codes lay down the rules by which all advertisers, agencies and media owners must follow.
 These are the Broadcast Code and the Non-broadcast Code, and are written by the advertising industry through the Committee of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP).